b9sk/laravel9-with-sail-template/README.md

 - `./vendor/bin/sail test` an alias of `php artisan test`
 - `./vendor/bin/sail tinker` an alias of `php artisan tinker`

+Optionally, in Linux you may create a Sail shortcut:  `ln -s ./vendor/bin/sail sail`.

 ## Futher reading